leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 Exercises
 ---------

-Prove the following in Lean in both term mode and tactic mode:
+Prove the following in both term mode and tactic mode:

 .. code-block:: lean